stuartellis/button/README.md

 Button always validates the CloudFormation template before it runs any other command.
 It uses the online validation service that is provided by AWS.

-For more details, use the *help* option:
+For more details, use the *--help* option:

-    ./button.py help
+    ./button.py --help

 Button requires Python 2 or above, and the official AWS command-line utility.